pdphilip/elasticlens/README.md

 ## [Docs → Base Model Observers](https://elasticsearch.pdphilip.com/elasticlens/model-observers/)

-By default, the Base-Model will be observed for changes (saves) and deletions.
-When the `Base-Model` is deleted, the corresponding `Index-Model` will also be deleted, even in cases of soft deletion.
+By default, the `Base Model` is observed for changes (saves) and deletions.
+When the `Base Model` is deleted, the corresponding `Index Model` will also be deleted, even in cases of soft deletion.

 ### Handling Embedded Models